-Richard Nicholls — Photographer
+Richard Nicholls — Fine art photographer

 My work is observational in nature and depicts the ordinary and everyday, presented to give a view that others may not have noticed, or simply discounted.